Chris Ballard (American football)

-Christopher R. Ballard (born June 24, 1969) is an American football executive who is the general manager for the Indianapolis Colts of the National Football League (NFL).
-Before joining the Colts, Ballard was an executive for the Kansas City Chiefs, where he most recently served as the Director of Football Operations, was a scout for the Chicago Bears, and served in various coaching roles at Texas A&M University–Kingsville.
+Christopher R. Ballard (born June 24, 1969) is an American professional football executive who is the general manager for the Indianapolis Colts of the National Football League (NFL).
+Before joining the Colts, Ballard was an executive for the Kansas City Chiefs, where he most recently served as the director of football operations, was a scout for the Chicago Bears, and served in various coaching roles at Texas A&M University–Kingsville.

 Early life

 Ballard was born in Galveston, Texas.
 Growing up a severe asthmatic in Texas, as well as Wisconsin, Ballard's parents reluctantly let him play football at a young age.
-He was a star quarterback in high school.
+He was a star quarterback in high school at Texas City High School.
 Ballard's favorite NFL team was once the Pittsburgh Steelers; his favorite player was Terry Bradshaw.

 Ballard attended the University of Wisconsin–Madison and switched his position to wide receiver as a freshman.
+He suffered knee injuries and was forced to retire from playing during his senior year at Wisconsin, working as a student assistant in the aftermath.
+He graduated with a Bachelor of Arts degree in 1993.

 Career

 Early career

 After college, Ballard became a history teacher for Hitchcock Junior High while also contributing to their football program.
-After a referral from Hitchcock's head coach, Ballard joined the Texas A&M–Kingsville Javelinas football team coaching wide receivers.
-He later coached the secondary and defense.
+After a referral from Hitchcock's head coach, Ballard joined the Texas A&M–Kingsville Javelinas football team coaching wide receivers in 1994.
+He would remain for seven seasons on the staff of Javelinas head coach Ron Harms, taking over as secondary coach in 1995 and mentoring future NFL players Floyd Young and Al Harris.